bigmlcom/bigmler/docs/index.rst

 .. code-block:: bash

     bigmler logistic-regression --dataset dataset/53b1f71437203f5ac30004ed \
-                                --bias 1 --c 5 --eps 0.5
+                                --bias --c 5 --eps 0.5

-with this code, the logistic regression is built using an independent term of 1, the step in the regularization is 5 and the difference between the results from the current and last iterations is 0.5.
+with this code, the logistic regression is built using an independent term, the step in the regularization is 5 and the difference between the results from the current and last iterations is 0.5.

 Similarly to the models and datasets, the generated logistic regressions